Agbedeyisegun/nfs_server_installation/README.md

 Contributions are welcome!
 If you have improvements, suggestions, or bug fixes, please open an issue or submit a pull request.

+You have successfully set up an NFS server and client, you can start sharing between Linux machines.
+You might need to adjust this config based on your specific requirement and use.

+Note: This documentation was written and authored by Agbedeyi Segun Olatunde.
+Feel free to reach out for further questions and clarifications.

 **Happy NFS Setup!**

 # nfs_server_installation